 - Hell to Pay has a literal example.
 Taylor points out to the newly created God of Creationism that Creationism doesn't believe in Evolution and that Creationism has evolved into Intelligent Design, therefore disproving itself.

 "Oh bugger," said Chuck, as he disappeared in a puff of logic.

-In the Fengshen Yanyi, a certain Bi Gan was coaxed by Daji to have his heart removed.
-He managed to survive without his heart until he was said that no one can live without a heart.
-He then collapsed and died.
+- In the Fengshen Yanyi, a certain Bi Gan was coaxed by Daji to have his heart removed.
+Thanks to Jiang Ziya predicting the whole thing, he was given a charm and some instructions to counter his death.
+Bi Gan carved his chest open, pulled his heart and then, walks out the palace without looking back.
+He manages to survive like that until somebody said that no one can live without a heart.
+He then collapsed and died on the spot.

 "It is a slightly arresting notion that if you were to pick yourself apart with tweezers, one atom at a time, you would produce a mound of fine atomic dust, none of which had ever been alive but all of which had once been you."